10 Things I’ve Learned About RVs In My First Month at Pete’s RV Center

 4. RVs are versatile

 Contraptions like murphy beds, convertible u-dinettes or jack knife sofas allow you to have functional living areas without giving up space, or needing more.
-There are also units such as toy haulers, which have a garage at the rear, making your trailer an even more adaptable vehicle.
+There are also units such as toy haulers, which have a garage at the rear, making your trailer an even more adaptable vehicle!

 5. You can accessorize